Money anxiety – tips for saving money when chronically ill!

 There’s also an issue of money being in a different form than paper or a card.
 Let’s take a car or your tv.
 People believe it has some value, right?

 No!
 Wrong again.
 The lack of financial education leads people to this misconception.
 People believe that their own assets.
-Even your house doesn’t have a value.
+Even your house doesn’t have value.

 Your house is your liability because you pay the bills, council tax, and all these things that the building required.